GrayStar/react-ts-boilerplate/README.md

 jest configuration can be found in the package.json.

+### `npm run test:static`

+Launches jest in static mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+jest configuration can be found in the package.json.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />